grumat/glossy-msp430/BMP430/docs/SPI Case Study.md

 ![Shift IR Command (8-bit)](shift-ir.png "Shift IR Command (8-bit)")

+Note that 14 bits are actually necessary for this typical transfer, but the code here generates 16 bits, as described before to align to SPI device limitations.

+In this example is possible to see a dummy start clock, with TMS in low state, keeping the JTAG interface in **Run/Idle State**.
+Another one is at the tail of the transfer.

-Note that 14 bits are actually necessary for this typical transfer, but the code here generates 16 bits, according to SPI device alignment limitations.
-The dot marks indicates JTAG state transitions, and the data bits are on the lower rows.
-The first and the last pulses did not affect JTAG state machine and also not considered as data.
+Pn the illustration, the dot marks indicates JTAG state transitions, and the data bits are on the lower rows.
+As represented by the Logic Analyzer, the first and the last pulses did not affect JTAG state machine and are also not considered as data.
+Very convenient!

-Regardless the additional bits, compare the picture with the first illustration.
-Bit bang uses a bit more than 7 µs, while SPI did it with less than 2 µs.
+> Regardless the additional bits, compare the picture with the first illustration.
+Bit
+> bang needs more than 7 µs for a whole transfer, while SPI did it with less than 2 µs.

 The next example shows the 16-bit Shift-DR transfer:

 ![Shift DR Command (16-bit)](shift-dr.png "Shift IR Command (16-bit)")

-In this illustration you are able to see the bit banging mode starting the TMS at the high level (and the huge performance cost to accomplish this), 3 JTAG transitions, 16 data bits, 1+2 more state transitions and the remainder are ignored pulses, used for SPI device alignment.
+In this illustration you are able to see the bit banging mode issued before the SPI transfer occurs, rising TMS at the high level (and the huge performance cost to accomplish this).
+At the clock edge, 3 JTAG transitions happens (1-0-0) and are marked with dots, then 16 data bits, with the last marked by the rise of TMS, then 2 more state transitions.
+The remainder are the dummy pulses, required for SPI device alignment.

 ## Performance